Cydonyan/Manga2Djvu/README.md

 Then you should sit and wait untill you see "done!" printed

-The final book will be in the `outdir` path somwhere between countless "volN" folders
+The final book will be in the `outdir` path somwhere between countless "vol" folders

 ### If something went wrong and it spits a bunch of errors at you: